Should I See a Podiatrist or Physiotherapist for Foot Pain?

 Understanding a Podiatrist’s Role

-A podiatrist specialises in diagnosing and treating disorders of the foot and lower limb.
-If you are experiencing foot pain linked to chronic conditions like plantar fasciitis, or skin or nail concerns, a podiatrist is likely the right choice.
-They can offer treatments such as foot mobilisation, orthotics, and minor surgical procedures for issues like ingrown toenails.
+A podiatrist specializes in diagnosing and treating disorders of the foot and lower limb.
+If you are experiencing foot pain linked to chronic conditions like plantar fasciitis or skin or nail concerns, a podiatrist is likely the right choice.
+They can offer treatments such as foot mobilization, orthotics, and minor surgical procedures for issues like ingrown toenails.

 Some of the most common conditions podiatrists address include: